 • And more!

 By taking less than 10 minutes to understand the answers to these questions you will understand the new healthcare reform law and what it means to you.
 You’ll even be able to explain ObamaCare to your friends and family and help us with our mission to clear the air on what the program is really all about.

-If you just want to get health insurance now simply find your state's marketplace, or take a moment ot learn about the ObamaCare deadlines and sign up process, for more in-depth reading check out how ObamaCare affects you, or our how to section on buying insurance for 2014.
+If you just want to get health insurance now simply find your state’s marketplace, or take a moment ot learn about the ObamaCare deadlines and sign up process, for more in-depth reading check out how ObamaCare affects you, or our how to section on buying health insurance.